-In-School Suspension means a suspension served in a supervised learning environment within a school setting in the District.
+In-School Detention/Suspension means a suspension served in a supervised learning environment within a school setting in the district and denial of any school functions, events, or extra-curricular activities for the date of ISD/ISS.

 Expulsion

 The Superintendent is the only school administrator who may expel a pupil.
 Whenever an incident occurs that may lead to an expulsion, the principal may suspend a student prior to the expulsion hearing.
 The Superintendent shall give the pupil and his/her parent, guardian, or custodian written notice of the intention to expel the pupil and provide the pupil and his/her parent, guardian, custodian, or representative an opportunity to appear before the Superintendent or designee to challenge the reasons for the intended expulsion or otherwise explain his/her actions.
 The notice must include: